slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 If only one configuration is required, delete the second `hostGroup` section.

+**Database Configuration**

+*Not yet fully implemented*

+**Additional Parameters**

+There are two other parameters that can be configured.
+The first of these is `writeToStdout`.
+When set to true, Telegraf will additionally write its metrics to stdout inside its container.
+This can be useful for debugging, but is not necessary.
+Set this as needed.

+The second parameter is `interval`.
+This controls the frequency at which Telegraf collects SNMP metrics.
+Specify your desired value here by combining an integer with a time unit.
+Valid time units include "ns", "us", "ms", "s", "m" and "h".

 ### Installation

 Once the application has been properly configured, we must deploy it.